artonge/go-csv-tag/README.md

 name,ID,number
 some name,1,42.5
 ```

-# Contribute
-Pull requests are welcome ! :)

 ## TODO
 - [ ] Update `Load` to also match csv fields with property name (case sensitive and lowercases)